Harshapyt/Harshapyt/README.md

 - 👋 Hi, I’m @Harshapyt
 - 👀 I’m interested in ...
-PYTHON
+Web Developing
-- 🌱 I’m currently learning ...PYTHON
+- 🌱 I’m currently learning ...FULL STACK DEVELOPER
 - 💞️ I’m looking to collaborate on ...WITH YOY
 - 📫 How to reach me ...SERCH
 - 😄 Pronouns: ...GITHUB
-- ⚡ Fun fact: ...iam going to make a web site like hit hub 🥲
+- ⚡ Fun fact: I am going to make a web site like Git hub 🥲

 <!---
 Harshapyt/Harshapyt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.